mitali-p42/Test2/README.md

 - **🔊 Natural Voice Prompts** - Text-to-speech with OpenAI's voice synthesis
 - **💡 Smart Hints** - Context-aware guidance for challenging (hard-level) questions.
 If the evaluation agent evaluates the difficulty level of a question as hard, hint is displayed for the user and is logged if the user clicks on it.
 - **📊 Multi-Agent Evaluation** - Technical, communication, and role-specific assessments
+- **⚠️ Anti-Cheating System** - Tab switch detection with 3-strike termination of interview

 ### Intelligence & Analysis
 - **Adaptive Difficulty** - Questions scaled to experience level (easy/medium/hard)